erincatto/box2c/docs/simulation.md

 an axis.
 See the `ScissorLift` sample for details.

 ## Spatial Queries {#spatial}
-Spatial queries allow you to intestigate the world geometrically.
-There are overlap queries, ray casts, and shape casts.
+Spatial queries allow you to inspect the world geometrically.
+There are overlap queries, ray-casts, and shape-casts.
 These allow you to do things like:
 - find a treasure chest near the player
 - shoot a laser beam and destroy all asteroids in the path
 - throw a grenade that is represented as a circle moving along a parabolic path